What Is Balanced Training & Why I Train That Way

 Why Balanced Training?

+Moving onto the Why.
 Let’s be clear: a good balanced trainer uses huge amounts of positive reinforcement.
 My job is to make sure a dog is confident, fulfilled, and clear on what is and isn’t allowed.
+To make sure the dog has balance.
 I use food, yes — but I also use a lot of play.
 Play as a reward, and play as a release between drills.

 People often hang onto the memory of a correction.
 We judge it.
 We feel guilty.
 But dogs live in the present.
 They may remember that a certain behaviour brought a consequence, but they don’t sit there reliving it like we do.
 I’ve never once seen a dog down the pub with its mates ruminating over something that didn’t go well that day.
 That’s a human trait.